Rose Thompson Hovick: Gypsy

 Thompson Hovick became known as the ultimate stage mother by way of the musical Gypsy: A Musical Fable, based on the memoirs of Gypsy Rose Lee.
 Originally staged in 1959, Gypsy – with music by Jule Styne, lyrics by Stephen Sondheim, and book by Arthur Laurents – has been performed in countless venues on stage and in film.
-Both versions portray her as a domineering, stage mother who will do anything to advance the success of her daughters in show business.
+She is portrayed as a domineering stage mother who will do anything to advance the success of her daughters in show business.

 While the character as portrayed in Gypsy commonly is referred to as "Mama Rose" (or "Momma Rose"), this is a sobriquet that does not appear in the script, and adamantly was dismissed by its author Arthur Laurents.
-In the musical Gypsy, the character is called Momma, Rose, or Madame Rose.
+In the musical Gypsy, the character is called Momma, Rose, or Madam Rose.

 The role has been portrayed on stage and screen by a number of notable Broadway and film stars, including Ethel Merman in the original 1959 Broadway production of Gypsy, Angela Lansbury in the original London production and a Broadway revival, and Rosalind Russell in the Warner Bros 1962 film Gypsy.
-Stage revivals have starred Tyne Daly, Angela Lansbury, Linda Lavin, Bernadette Peters, Patti LuPone, Betty Buckley, Leslie Uggams and Imelda Staunton.
-Lupone's 2008 revival of Gypsy won her a Tony Award for Best Actress in a Musical, as did Lansbury's 1973 portrayal and Daly's 1990 portrayal.
+Stage revivals have starred Tyne Daly, Angela Lansbury, Linda Lavin, Bernadette Peters, Patti LuPone, Betty Buckley, Leslie Uggams, Imelda Staunton, and Audra McDonald.
+LuPone's 2008 revival of Gypsy won her a Tony Award for Best Actress in a Musical, as did Lansbury's 1973 portrayal and Daly's 1990 portrayal.
 A television movie starring Bette Midler premiered in 1993.